Olivia Hope Counselling - Dip. MBACP Olivia Oven

 Hello, I'm Olivia, a professional Therapist who helps people recover from trauma, adversity, anxiety and low self-esteem.

 You might feel burdened by the demands of life because you don't feel right within yourself or in your relationships with others.
+This might be accompanied by a sense of unhappiness, despair or worry and stress that has become unmanageable.

 You might know things are not right because: